varsha0721/Housing-Price-Prediction--Regression--Sphinx--MlFlow--Docker/README.md

 ## Setting up the environment:
 Use the terminal or an Anaconda Prompt for the following steps:

- 1) Create the environment from the environment file from the file given the repo:
+ 1) Create the environment from the environment file from the .env file given in the repo:

   - command: **conda env create -f env.yml**
   - The first line of the yml file sets the new environment's name.

  2) Creating the virtual environment manually.

   - Activate the new environment: conda activate mle-dev